-Chrome used to be plainly awful back in the days when first Androids were presented.
+Chrome used to be plainly awful back in the days when the first Androids were presented.
 Nowadays, it’s much better and offers a more consistent browsing experience on handheld devices while being octane-powered by Google ecosystem advantages.
 However, some users report that Chrome for Android freezes when scrolling and that this started happening without any apparent reason.

 Learn how to fix this in no time by following the steps we listed below.